How to revise for A-level biology (and everything else)

 2. Focus on learning the “basics” first

 In A-level biology, a lot of later topics rely on knowledge and logic from earlier chapters.
-DNA is great example.
+DNA is a great example.
 It’s first introduced as a biological molecule, then reframed as a way of carrying information.
 In A-level biology, we layer lots of detail on top: transcription and translation, transcription factors, mutations, and epigenetic controls.
 The icing on the cake is manipulating DNA in gene technologies.

 The best way to revise science is to check your knowledge of the basics first: DNA is a biological molecule, a polymer arranged as genes and chromosomes.
 Do you understand this?
 If not, ask a friendly teacher or tutor for a new perspective.
 Everything else sits on top of this foundation.
 With biology, you may be off to a flying start with revision as words related to living things might be easier to remember!